VertNet/api-geospatial/GeospatialQuality.md

 curl -H "Content-Type: application/json" "http://api-dev.vertnet-portal.appspot.com/geospatial?decimalLatitude=42.332&decimalLongitude=-1.833&countryCode=ES&scientificName=Puma%20concolor"
 ```

-When using the API in this way, the result is the provided set of values plus the `flags` element, but everything apart from the aforementioned four DarwinCore elements will be ignored.
+When using the API in this way, the result is the provided set of values plus the `flags` element, but everything apart from the aforementioned four DarwinCore elements will be ignored, and if any of these four elements is missing, it will appear as an empty string.
 Here is the output of the previous example:

 ```json
 {